wildwinter/dink/README.md

 ### Arguments
 * `--source <sourceInkFile>` (REQUIRED)

-    Entrypoint to use for the Ink processing. e.g. `--source some/folder/with/main.ink`
+    Entrypoint to use for the Ink processing.\
+    e.g. `--source some/folder/with/main.ink`

 * `--destFolder <folder>`

-    Folder to put all the output files. e.g. `--destFolder gameInkFiles/`
+    Folder to put all the output files.\
+    e.g. `--destFolder gameInkFiles/`\
     Default is the current working dir.

+* `--locActionBeats`

+    If true, includes the text of action beats as something that needs to be localised by including it in `-strings` files.\
+    If false, skips that text, but does include it in `-dink-min`.\
+    Default is false.

 ## Contributors
 * [wildwinter](https://github.com/wildwinter) - original author